JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

 ### 24 Jan 2022

  - *2 hours* adding more to dissertations
- - *1 hour* writing up weekly meeting slides mostly for noting down questions about idssertation
+ - *1 hour* writing up weekly meeting slides mostly for noting down questions about dissertation
- - *0.5 hours* begin presentation
+ - *2.5 hours* begin presentation outline

+### 25 Jan 2022

+ - *1 hour* Test system twice and save data
+ - *1.5 hours* Adding gifs to presentation
+ - *0.5 hours* Change lock rotation keys around for x and y in 3D

+### 26 Jan 2022

+ - *1 hour* port Google Slides presentation to power point to have an actual source file
+   - changed theme and moved things around with it
+ - *0.5 hours* redo lock rotation keys as it was wrong before and I hadn't uploaded it to newgrounds

 TODO:
  1. Advertise Experiment